Why you might want to talk

 - family members might be upset at their choices.

-There are positive benefits of putting arrangements in place and many people feel relieved once it is done because they know their wishes have been documented, there is clarity for the future and they have taken control.
+There are benefits of discussing it early on and putting arrangements in place.
+Many people feel relieved once it is done because they know their wishes have been documented, there is clarity for the future and they have taken control.

 When to talk

 Losing mental capacity isn’t just an issue that affects older people.
-Anyone can lose capacity at any time so we should all be talking about who we would want to make decisions on our behalf if the need arose.
+It can be a difficult situation to imagine, especially if you and your relative or friend are healthy, but anyone can lose capacity at any time.
+So we should all be talking about who we would want to make decisions on our behalf if the need arose.

 My mum's already told me, she's told all of us, 'if I'm ill.. do not resuscitate.
 I'm adamant on that.'
 She brought it up so we wouldn't go against it.
 She's done it legally.
 She had to get it signed and everything.
 I mean, it's difficult for us to hear, very difficult, but you've got to respect their wishes.